shir/youtube-embed/README.md

 # YoutubeEmbed

-This library allows to parse given YouTube video url and generate html code for embed video on your page
+This library allows you to parse a YouTube video url and generate html code for embedding video in your page.

 ## Installation